Sonatype Nexus Repository System Requirements

 Required Trigram Module for PostgreSQL Database

-Nexus Repository 3 instances using PostgreSQL databases must have the pg_trgm (trigram) module, which we will eventually be leveraging for search performance improvements.
+Nexus Repository 3 instances using PostgreSQL databases must have the pg_trgm (trigram) module.
 This module may not be installed with PostgreSQL by default on all Linux distributions, which will result in an exception when attempting to upgrade.
-If you find yourself in this situation, you will need to install the postgresql-contrib package available from your Linux distribution.
-In order to install it, the PostgreSQL user must have CREATE privileges on the current database.
-This can be granted using a command like the following.

 Temporary Directory